Aoussiad-Mehdi/course-JS-and-the-DOM/README.md

 # course-JS-and-the-DOM
-This is a simple project that we worked on AT udacity.
+This is a simple project that we worked on at udacity.